 Getting tested is an essential part of tracking this illness.
 If you are a patient of WCHC and have any symptoms of COVID-19 or known exposure to COVID-19, please call us for an appointment to discuss testing.

-If you are simply curious, but do not have any symptoms or known contact with someone with COVID-19 illness, then please visit OptumServe at https://lhi.care/covidtesting, or call 1 (888) 634-1123 for an appointment.
+If you are simply curious, but do not have any symptoms or known contact with someone with COVID-19 illness, then please visit the SoCo Emergency Testing and Tracing page for all the available options for scheduling, contact information and various locations at: https://socoemergency.org/emergency/novel-coronavirus/testing-and-tracing/

 West County Health Centers is working closely with local, state and federally agencies during this coronavirus pandemic.